Tree preservation order data

 end-date

-If applicable, the date that the TPO was no longer in effect, written in YYYY-MM-DD
+Where the tree preservation order is no longer valid, this should be the date that it was no longer in effect, written in YYYY-MM-DD

 format.
 If it's still in effect, leave the cell blank.